TABLE OF CONTENTS

 June 20 -- Director Dillon Myer and Assistant Director Robert

-Angeles up the big valley of California to visit returning evacuees,
+up the big valley of California to visit returning evacuees, especially

-with the 442nd Combat Team, began a speaking tour of the hot spots
+the 442nd Combat Team, began a speaking tour of the hot spots in

-in California to plead for tolerance toward the returning
+California to plead for tolerance toward the returning evacuees.

 August 1 -- Director Myer issued Administrative Notice 289